hmrc/pillar2-service-guide/source/documentation/index.md

 You can find examples for each different request variant (and their responses) in the Endpoints page of the API reference guide.

+## Amend UK Tax Return

+If a submitted UKTR needs to be updated, an amendment can be sent via the API.

+The AmendUKTR request has the same structure and data fields as SubmitUKTR.
+If you attempt to amend a return which has not been submitted, a code 44 error is returned (see the **Errors** section of the API [reference guide](https://developer.qa.tax.service.gov.uk/api-documentation/docs/api/service/pillar2-submission-api/1.0).

+For Pillar 2, all submitted returns have an **amendment window**.
+This is a period of 12 months after the submit due date where you can amend the return for the specified accounting period.
+Multiple amendments can be submitted during the 12 month period.
+The amendment window end date does not change if a return is submitted before or after the due date. and you cannot amend a return after the amendment window end date.

+If the return is the focus of an active enquiry, amendments are not processed until the enquiry ends.

+If the amend request is successful, it returns a response containing a processing date and a charge reference if the liability has changed.

+## Submit Below Threshold Notification

+If group revenues fall below the level where the Pillar 2 tax is applied, sending a BTN (Below-Threshold Notification) removes the obligation to submit a UKTR for both current (and future) accounting periods.

+Your group can submit a BTN if consolidated annual revenues are below €750 million in at least 2 of the previous 4 accounting periods, and are not expected to be above €750 million within the next 2 accounting periods.

+A SubmitBTN request requires you to send the accounting period start and end dates, and a successful request returns a processing date.

 ## Testing Requirements